raleel/mythras-srd/0005_Combat.md

 #### Parry

-The character can attempt to defend against an incoming attack using a combination of parrying, leaning, ducking, and sidestepping footwork to minimise the blow.
+The character can attempt to defend against an incoming attack using a combination of parrying, leaning, ducking, and sidestepping footwork to minimize the blow.

 ### Free Actions